Venturing Into Uncomfortable Places

 So why am I venturing into these places?
 Well, it’s a growing feeling based on the thousands of lawsuits over web accessibility.
 Jason Taylor reports that we are on-track to hit 4,195 federal lawsuits on web accessibility in 2021.
 I think his numbers and logic are rock solid.
 While 4,195 may seem large, it doesn’t capture the full breadth of the problem, however, because it doesn’t include the thousands of demand letters, state claims, and administrative complaints.
 Web accessibility litigation has become an industry among plaintiff firms.
 In fact, at Converge, we were approached by a plaintiff law firm asking us to review hundreds of URLs of private companies to find ones with violations that they could sue.
 Obviously, we turned down the work but it reveals a basic fact: it’s simply too easy to bring web accessibility lawsuits and, in most cases, plaintiffs aren’t suffering any “harm” because they never had an intention of becoming customers.

-The second reason has to do with the Supreme Court’s recent decision in Whole Woman’s Health v Jackson (U.S. 2021), which authorizes private citizens to sue anyone who aids or abets the performance or inducement of an abortion for a minimum of $10,000.
+The second reason has to do with the Supreme Court’s recent decision in Whole Woman’s Health v Jackson (U.S. 2021), which involved Texas law SB8 (which authorizes private citizens to sue anyone who aids or abets the performance or inducement of an abortion for a minimum of $10,000).
 Obviously, I’m not going to get into a discussion of abortion rights in this blog.
 Instead, I’m just going to focus on it at a procedural level.
 My first thought on reading about Texas law SB 8 was, “how would I possibly have standing to sue my neighbor because he drove his wife to an abortion clinic?”
 Examined at this level, SB 8 could have prohibited people dying their hair green and I’m suing now my green-haired neighbor.
 So, it doesn’t matter whether I’m pro-choice or anti-abortion; I’m not suffering an “injury” based on my neighbor’s decision so I shouldn’t get to sue him.
 Now, granted, SB 8 will likely be litigated in Texas state courts, which may interpret standing to sue very differently.
 But, if SB 8 was Federal legislation, I think it would be pretty easy to challenge the first time anyone tried to enforce it just on the basis of standing.

 Uncomfortable Place Number One